rkuma183/wilsonmar.github.io/_posts/2016-10-08-apple-mac-osx-versions.md

 ## Desktop Wallpaper Pictures #

+Wallpaper images that come with OS X are of Retina resolution:
+<strong>5120x2880</strong>.
+Really big.

 Get to the Desktop quickly by spreading thumb and 4 fingers on the touchpad.

 To choose a different picture from Preferences: